 Higher NPS #

 When you invest in the customer journey and offer highly effective onboarding flows, that leads to a better understanding of the product's value, which in turn leads to higher customer satisfaction.
 If you're getting a much better NPS score from your users, that means you're doing onboarding right.

 Many of these metrics will determine the overall success of your business and will be a KPI for year-on-year revenue growth.

-There are a few UX and UI patterns that you can pick from that will help to design your app and build the perfect user experience for newcomers.
+There are a few UX and UI patterns you can pick from that will help to design your onboarding flows and build the perfect user experience for newcomers.